SofianeLasri/Source_Comfortable_Apartment/README.md

 **VVIS:** `-game $gamedir $path\$file`

-**VRAD:** `-hdr -final -staticproppolys -textureshadows -staticproplighting -StaticPropBounce 10 -aoscale 1.5 -bounce 512 -chop 1 -maxchop 1 -dispchop 1 -ambientocclusion -softencosine -threads 16 -game $gamedir $path\$file`
+**VRAD:** `-hdr -final -staticproppolys -textureshadows -staticproplighting -StaticPropBounce 10 -aoscale 1.5 -bounce 512 -chop 1 -maxchop 1 -dispchop 1 -ambientocclusion -softencosine -aoNoSquare -bounceFromNamed -threads 16 -game $gamedir $path\$file`

 ⚠️ Please note that because this map was at first, a lighting experiment, the compile parameters may be a bit overkill.
 I think you can easily reduce the number of bounces and ambient occlusion scale to get a faster compile without losing much quality.
 But you shouldn't touch the to lightmap scale if you do not plan to intregrate this map into a bigger one.